ForstaGlobal/frontend-candidate-challenge/README.md

 ## Quick start

-Open the application folder within a terminal and navigate to the root of the folder.
+Open the application folder within a terminal and navigate to the `server` folder.
 Then run the following commands.
-These commands will install the required dependecies by npm and starts the frontend of the app.
+These commands will install the required dependecies by npm and starts the backend of the app.
 ```bash
 npm install
 npm start
 ```

-on another terminal window or tab navigate to `server` folder and type the following commands to get the backend of the app up and running.
+on another terminal window or tab navigate to the folder of the application and type the following commands to get the frontend of the app up and running.
 ```bash
 npm install
 npm start